 Conclusions are based on the facts, but are not themselves facts.
 When based on facts, conclusions have the feel of being logical or justified.
 They result from deductions: if A is true and B is true, then C must be true.

 In the statements about company losses in 1993, 1994, and 1995, the writer’s conclusion might be that since two writers described the company’s management as “young” and “inexperienced,” the company must have had young, inexperienced management.
 However, that is a conclusion based on fact, not a fact itself.
 It is a fact that the two writers used the words “young” and “inexperienced” to describe the management team, but the writer does not have the evidence to conclude that, therefore, the management team was young and inexperienced.

-The second of the three descriptions of the company that suffered losses in 1993, 1994, and 1995 contained one conclusion: “The company suffered heavy losses.”
+The second of the three business report writing examples of the company that suffered losses in 1993, 1994, and 1995 contained one conclusion: “The company suffered heavy losses.”
 The word “heavy” requires a conclusion that losses of $5 million to $8 million on revenues of $68 million to $76 million were “heavy” losses.

 Inferences in Business Report Writing

 Inferences are based on facts but are not themselves facts.
 The assumption that having a young, inexperienced management team resulted in the losses may be an inference.
 It is not a fact.
 It cannot be proven.
 It is “reading between the lines” to create a statement that seems to flow from the facts, but may not.